sebekj/MIT-Linear-Algebra/README.md

 # MIT Linear Algebra

-This repository is part of my self-directed journey into data science, where I’m building a strong mathematical foundation starting with MIT's Linear Algebra (18.06) course
+This repository is part of my self-directed journey into data science, where I’m building a strong mathematical foundation starting with MIT's Linear Algebra (18.06) course.

 ## 📚 Course Reference